kevin-44/WAX_Creator_API_Integration/README.md

 - Install the base PHP package and the PHP Extension and Application Repository: `sudo apt install php php-pear`
 - Add the PHP module for Apache: `sudo apt install libapache2-mod-php`

 Any website you create should be placed in `/var/www/html`.
-You can access one of your websites at `http://165.227.28.23/some-website` via a web browser, where `165.227.28.23` is your VPS' IP address and `some-website` is the path to the website you wish to render.
+You can access one of your websites at `http://IP/some-website` via a web browser, where `IP` is your VPS' IP address and `some-website` is the path to the website you wish to render.

 #### Register a Domain & Configure Name-based Virtual Hosts